dlueth/qoopido.demand/README.md

 [![David dependencies](https://img.shields.io/david/dlueth/qoopido.demand.svg?style=flat-square)](https://david-dm.org/dlueth/qoopido.demand)
 [![David dev dependencies](https://img.shields.io/david/dev/dlueth/qoopido.demand.svg?style=flat-square&label=dev%20dependencies)](https://david-dm.org/dlueth/qoopido.demand)

-# Qoopido.demand
-Qoopido.demand is a modular, flexible, localStorage caching and totally async JavaScript module loader with a promise like interface.
-All these features come in a tiny package of **<5kB minified and gzipped**.
+Qoopido.demand is a modular, flexible, localStorage caching and 100% async JavaScript module loader with a promise like interface.
+All these features come in a tiny package of **<6kB minified and gzipped**.

-Qoopido.demand originated from my daily use of require.js for my Qoopido.nucleus library.
-Caused by the nature of the library (modular/atomic modules, no concatenation) I have been having an eye on basket.js as well as it is able to reduce the number of requests on recurring loads.
-Sadly enough there was no solution combining the advantages of both - until now.
+Qoopido.demand originated from daily use of require.js for my Qoopido.nucleus library.
+Caused by the nature of the library (modular/atomic modules, no concatenation or bundling) I have been having an eye on basket.js as well as it is able to reduce the number of requests on recurring loads.
+Sadly enough there was no solution combining the advantages of both - until Qoopido.demand.

 You will find a benchmark on the official [site](http://demand.qoopido.com) and some more demo code in this repo's demo directory via [rawgit](https://rawgit.com/dlueth/qoopido.demand/master/demo/index.html).
 Just open your developer console and remember to clear your localStorage :)

 ## Key features in detail
 - promise like interface (no native promise support required)
-- any loaded module can be cached in localStorage for blazingly fast performance
+- loaded modules can be cached in localStorage for blazingly fast performance
 - cache will be validated against version number, modules URL and/or an expiration timeout
-- allows per module setting of cache parameters
+- per module/path/subpath setting of cache parameters
-- manual cache invalidation (if necessary)
-- state information and actual value are kept separate in localStorage for faster access
-- only state information needs to be JSON.parsed
-- relative paths can/will be resolved relative to an eventual parent module
+- relative and absolute module path resolution supported
 - support for handling modules, legacy scripts, bundles (concatenated scripts like from [jsdelivr](https://github.com/jsdelivr/jsdelivr#load-multiple-files-with-single-http-request)), CSS and JSON included
-- optional support for requesting auto-bundles per module
+- optional support for auto-bundles included
-- additional custom handlers & plugins can be added easily
 - plugins for cookie support, lzstring compression and SRI included
+- support for custom handlers & plugins built in
-- support for "probes" which are similar to require.js "shims", yet more flexible
+- support for "probes", similar to require.js "shims", yet more flexible
-- support for "patterns" which are mostly equivalent to require.js "paths"
+- support for "patterns",mostly equivalent to require.js "paths"
-- success handlers get passed **all** resolved modules
-- error handlers receive **all** rejected modules

 ## Compatibility
 Qoopido.demand is officially developed for Chrome, Firefox, Safari, Opera and IE8+.

-To support IE8 an addon is included in the distribution.
-The addon can be loaded by including a script tag pointing to ```legacy.js``` in the head of your document.
+To support IE8 a standalone script is included in the distribution.
+It can be loaded by including a script tag pointing to ```legacy.js``` in the head of your document.
 The addon contains polyfills for ```Function.prototype.bind``` as well as ```Object.keys```.

-I do test on OSX El Capitan and demand is fully working on Chrome, Firefox, Safari and Opera there.
+I do test on MacOS Sierra where Qoopido.demand is fully working on Chrome, Firefox, Safari and Opera.
 To test IE8, 9, 10, 11 as well as Edge the official Microsoft VMs in combination with VirtualBox are being used.

-## Limitations
+## Requirements
-Due to the fact that modules are being loaded via XHR/XDR a remote server will have to have CORS headers set and you should generally not request modules over a different protocol.
-Rest assured though that most of the usual CDNs have CORS enabled.
+Due to the fact that modules are being loaded via XHR/XDR a remote server has to be CORS enabled and you should generally not request modules over a different protocol.
+Rest assured though that most of the usual CDNs have CORS enabled by default.

 ## External dependencies
 None!

 ## Availability
 Qoopido.demand is available on GitHub as well as jsdelivr, npm and bower at the moment.

 ## Loading demand
 Use the following code snippet in a standalone script tag before the closing body tag to include demand: